What Is ADHD? Traits, Types, Causes, Diagnosis & Treatments Explained

 For adults to receive an adult ADHD diagnosis, traits must have been present before the age of 12.
 Therefore, boys are more frequently diagnosed with ADHD than girls, largely because teachers and other adults more commonly notice common ADHD traits in boys.

-For those who go undiagnosed, untreated ADHD can negatively impact various aspects of your life, including relationships, work, and academic performance.
+For those who go undiagnosed, untreated ADHD can negatively impact various aspects of their life, including relationships, work, and academic performance.

 ADHD Co-occurring neurotypes, conditions, and Identities

-ADHD often co-occurs with other neurodivergence.
-Approximately 60–70% of adults with ADHD have at least one co-occurrence.
+ADHD often co-occurs with other neurodivergences.
+Approximately 70% of adults with ADHD have at least one co-occurrence.
 Common co-occurring neurodivergence includes:

 ADHD Treatments: Coaching, Therapy, Medication, and More